heliumiotgrants/helium-iot-grants/applications/IoT_Working_Group_Jamaica_Grant_Application.md

 This proposal does assume up-front payment for the part of the proposal that would be utilized to procure the hotspots and associated equipment.

-Total for the grant request is $39,050.
-Total that would be requested for up-front payment would be $29,050.
+Total for the grant request is $43,995.
+Total that would be requested for up-front payment would be $26,892.
+The total budget includes an estimate of 25% for unexpected charges related to tariffs and customs fees, which should only be funded at the cost incurred based on receipts/invoices.

 ## Project Overview
 Hurricane season is forecast to start in June, though in recent years tropical weather has affected the island earlier.
 The goal is to have these weather stations deployed before the start of these year’s tropical weather season.